KleeUT/Auth0ReactSPAExample/blogs/ProtectAnExpressAPI/blog.md

 ### Build and run the server

-Add or update these scripts in the `package.json` file to speed up building and running of the server.
+Add or update the build and run scripts in the `package.json` file to speed up building and running of the server.

 ```json
   "scripts": {